Ancient Remedies That Could Be In Your Medicine Cabinet

 If you are planning to use St. John’s Wort to treat your depression, speak with your doctor first.
 It plays a valuable role in a holistic approach to mental health, but getting professional direction is equally as important.
 Take St. John’s Wort as a tea or in a capsule form.

 Garlic is a spicy and potent culinary herb, with applications far beyond the kitchen.
+It is also one of many ancient remedies hidden in plain sight.
 Its major use is immune support and some research suggests it is a natural antibiotic.
 Although you might want to keep organic garlic in your kitchen, not the medicine cabinet, it’s a handy medicine to have on hand.
 You can also buy garlic capsules, which have a much longer shelf life.

 In the literature, garlic has been called a promising “broad-spectrum therapeutic agent.”
 We’d suggest making garlic broth during cold and flu season, and a study in 2001 suggested that garlic ear drops are effective for ear and sinus infections.
 If using fresh garlic, crush or chop the cloves to release the medicinal properties before consumption.
 Crushing garlic 15 minutes before use releases the powerful allusion compound.